nik-ez/snowiq-docs/da-drivers-activity.md

 ### Accepting Assignment

-When a Supervisor assigns a route, a ticket, or an address-specific assignment, the Driver receives a notification as seen below.
+When a Supervisor assigns a route, a ticket, or an address-specific assignment, the Driver will receive a notification as pictured below.
 Press 'Ok' and follow the steps below:

 <img src="images/driver/da-drivers-activity/da-new-assignment.png" class="ios width-sm" data-lightbox="1" />